 This workshop’s dual-track training program will provide the most relevant training experience to participants.
 All applicants will be reviewed and, if selected to attend the Early-Career Investigators Workshop, will be assigned to one of the following grant development groups:

-• Early Career Mentee Group: Postdoctoral fellows, trainees currently enrolled in fellowship programs (e.g., K12, T32), and faculty seeking intensive training in grant development who will not submit a career development or independent research grant application within 12 months after the workshop.
+- Early-Career Mentee Group: Early-career faculty and other eligible participants who will not submit a career development or independent research grant application within 12-months after the workshop.

-• Advanced Career Mentee Group: Investigators in the process of preparing applications for K- or R-type research grants with submission deadlines in Spring or Summer 2026.
+- Advanced-Career Mentee Group: Investigators in the process of preparing applications for K- or R-type research grants with submission deadlines in Spring or Summer 2027.

 Application Process